TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/ModifyPageLayoutContentEvent.rst

 The PSR-14 event :php:`\TYPO3\CMS\Backend\Controller\Event\ModifyPageLayoutContentEvent`
 allows to modify page module content.

-This event features the methods :php:`getRequest()`, :php:`getModuleTemplate()` and additional getters and setters for the header and footer content.

 It is possible to add additional content, overwrite existing content or reorder the content.